 Goldman Sachs Jobs and Salaries

-If you’re studying any finance-related subject, you have probably considered a career with Goldman Sachs.
-But the company offers more career paths than just finance, such as its engineering and business teams.
+If you’re studying any finance-related subject, you’ve probably considered a career with Goldman Sachs.
+But the company offers more than just finance career paths, such as working for its engineering and business teams.

 Your compensation and career trajectory will vary depending on your department and specific position.
-However, in general, here’s what you can expect from a few of the major teams at Goldman Sachs.
+However, in general, here’s what you can expect on some of the major teams at Goldman Sachs.

 Goldman Sachs Finance and Accounting Team

 The financial and accounting team steers the direction of Goldman Sachs’ operation.
 Through financial analysis and forecasting, this team determines the strategy Goldman Sachs puts into play.
-According to Glassdoor, here’s the estimated breakdown for the salaries of Goldman Sachs’ finance and accounting team for employees with 0-1 years of experience:
+According to Glassdoor, these are estimated base salaries of several jobs on Goldman Sachs’ finance and accounting team for employees with 0-1 years of experience:

 Goldman Sachs Business Team

 Goldman Sachs’ business team improves how the company makes decisions by analyzing current and past data.
-According to Glassdoor, here’s the estimated salary breakdown for a Goldman Sachs business employee:
+According to Glassdoor, here’s the estimated base salary for an early-career Goldman Sachs business employee:

 Want to learn the skills used daily by the business team at Goldman Sachs?
 Take our Goldman Sachs Excel Skills for Business Virtual Experience Program.

-- Student Events: If you want a feel for a career with Goldman Sachs, look into its workshop opportunities.
-The company also offers coffee chats for students to help them know if Goldman Sachs is the right place for them post-grad.
+- Student events: If you want a feel for what a Goldman Sachs career is like, look into its workshop opportunities.
+The company also offers coffee chats for students to help them decide if Goldman Sachs is the right place for them after graduation.

 Goldman Sachs Benefits